 The Job Title is the Most Important Keyword

 - It appears in the body as text.
-Search engines use it to understand what keyword phrases your job listing is relevant on.
+Search engines use it to understand what keyword phrases your job listing is relevant to.

 - It appears in the browser <title> tag.
-Search engines weigh the job title heavily when determining what keyword phrases your job listing is relevant on.
+Search engines weigh the job title heavily when determining what keyword phrases your job listing is relevant to.

 - The browser <title> tag also appears as the clickable hypertext in search engine results.

-Your job title should be compelling, but most importantly, relevant, so that seekers click on your job listing over others.
+Your job title should be compelling and relevant so job searchers click on your job listing over others.
 Here are some guidelines to help you pick your job titles:

-- Make sure it’s a concise, widely used title that job seekers actually search on, not a creative hook or title that is only known within your organization.
-‘Sales Star Needed!’ is not an effective job title.
-Instead, choose ‘Sales Representative.’
+- Make sure it’s a concise, widely used title that job seekers search on, not a creative hook or title only known within your organization.
+“Sales Star Needed” is not a compelling job title.
+Instead, choose “Sales Representative.”

 - The job title should be as specific as possible.
-‘Sales’ is not an effective job title.
-Instead, choose ‘Pharmaceutical Sales Representative.’
+“Sales” is not a compelling job title.
+Instead, choose “Pharmaceutical Sales Representative.”

 - If a skill is essential to the role, then be sure to include it.
-‘Customer Support Representative’ is not an effective job title.
-Instead, choose ‘Customer Support Representative: Spanish-Speaking.’
+“Customer Support Representative” is not a compelling job title.
+Instead, choose “Customer Support Representative: Spanish-Speaking.”

-- Include the job type (Part-time, Temporary, Contract, etc.) if appropriate.
-‘Janitor’ is not an effective job title.
-Instead, choose ‘Janitor (Part-time).’
+- Include the job type (part-time, temporary, etc.) if appropriate.
+‘Janitor’ is not a compelling job title.
+Instead, choose “Janitor (Part-time).”

 - Do not abbreviate job titles.
-‘Sr. VP’ is not an effective job title.
-Instead, choose ‘Senior Vice President.’
+“Sr. VP” is not a compelling job title.
+Instead, choose “Senior Vice President.”

 - Include the full job title as well as the acronym.
-‘RN’ is not an effective job title.
-Instead, choose ‘Register Nurse (RN).’
+“RN” is not a compelling job title.
+Instead, choose “Register Nurse (RN).”

 Always Use Keywords in the Description

-Here are some additional tips to help you integrate your related keyword phrases:
+Here are some additional tips to help you integrate your related job description keyword phrases:

 - Use bullet points to make the description easy to read.

-- The length of the job description should be at least 150 words (remember, search engines like text!) but not too long (seekers don’t like to read long descriptions).
+- The length of the job description should be at least 150 words but not too long because seekers don’t like to read long descriptions.